 They may gravitate toward you for information or advice about their own child.
-Or they might just inwardly want confirmation of their suspicion that their child may have an issue.
+Or they might just inwardly want confirmation of their suspicion that their child may have an challenge.

 You likely have a lot to offer them, but your “expertise” can put you in an awkward position.
 When another parent comes to you, how can you be helpful without being intrusive?
 What should you say?
-What if you see signs that a child may have an issue but no one’s asking for your opinion?
+What if you see signs that a child may have a learning or thinking difference but no one’s asking for your opinion?
 Should you speak up anyway?

 Scenario #1: Another parent approaches you for input about her child’s struggles.

 Maybe your child has , and you’re very open about it.
-A parent comes to you because she’s concerned her child might also have attention issues.
-She describes her child’s symptoms—disorganized, impulsive and daydreamy—and wants to know what you think.
+A parent comes to you because she’s concerned her child might also have attention challenges.
+She describes her child’s symptoms — disorganized, impulsive, and daydreamy — and wants to know what you think.